J-Ellette/CIV-ARCOS/incorporate.md

-CIV-ARCOS needs a front-end representation for every module, even if it is just a page that lists the function, use, usage, etc.
+CIV-ARCOS needs a front-end representation for every already included module, and new modules, scripts, codes, even if it is just a page that lists the function, use, usage, etc.
 All should be incorporated into the current web gui that is used for repo url scanning, assessment, and badge issuance.
 Expand that page to accomodate the additions.
 Any forward facing elements will need follow the U.S. Web Design System (USWDS), found at: https://designsystem.digital.gov/

-The following items will need to be emulated, recreated and built into into CIV-ARCOS (Add as Modules, or integral to the software).
-Not a standalone features, per se, but as extensions of CIV-ARCOS core functionality - using 100% using homegrown code:
+The following items will need to be emulated, recreated and built into into CIV-ARCOS (Add as Modules, scripts, etc, or integral to the software).
+Not standalone features, per se, but as extensions of CIV-ARCOS core functionality - using 100% homegrown code.

 Before using publically available scripts for this build, we will look to: https://github.com/J-Ellette/Emu-Soft for a script that we made, that does the same thing, If there isn't one, we will first determine if we can make it by emulating and recreating it, and do so if possible.
 Any newly created, recreated, emulated software will also need to be copied https://github.com/J-Ellette/Emu-Soft/tree/main in the appropriate folder, with readme, ect. following the existing standards of that repo.

 Skip redundancies if I have double listed, or already integrated something into CIV-ARCOS.
 When complete with each round of implementation, update this md to note the item as (COMPLETE)

+Work through one at a time, and then mark each item as (COMPLETE) once you are done implementing them.

 ## CIV-SCAP:
 Automated compliance content and protocols.